Ladies and gentlemen, Barack Obama was out selling his State of the Union class warfare rally, Vegas, a couple other places.

 What's going to happen then?

-Because Romney's our guy and he supports what Obama supports.
+We're going to lose for sure because Romney's our guy and he supports what Obama supports.

-Okay, and then in your scenario, once the court declares it constitutional because both party nominees are for it, then Romney can say, Well, look, there's nothing I can do now, and he will drop the issue altogether.
+Okay, and then in your scenario, once the court declares it constitutional because both party nominees are for it, then Romney can say, well, look, there's nothing I can do now, and he will drop the issue altogether.

 Is that what you're afraid of?